CRAZY CANVAS

 The wooden laths are usually made of soft conifers, such as spruce, pine or fir.
 The corners of the slats are milled in such a way that they interlock without being nailed together.
 A canvas fabric, usually made of cotton, is stretched over the wooden frame using staple pins.
 By inserting wooden wedges, the painted canvas can be retightened.

-Wooden wedges for the frames stretching
+Wooden wedges for the canvas stretching tension

 What are the wedges for?